Bending of plates | Production of bent parts

 Bending of small parts

-With a maximum bending length of 1,020 mm, the TruBend 7036 is our smallest plate bending machine, but it offers a wide range of benefits that you can benefit from.
+With a maximum bending length of 1,020 mm, the TruBend 7036 is our smallest bending machine, but it offers a wide range of advantages from which you can benefit.

 This is how plate metal bending works